g-lgtm/dumbcrypt/README.md

 ## Info

-Dumbcrypt is a [Python](https://www.python.org/) script who can "encrypt" messages and read encrypted messages.
+Dumbcrypt is a [Python](https://www.python.org/) script who can "encrypt" messages and read encrypted messages.<br>
 More a fun idea than a real encryption script :wink:

 ## Install